 Download the style sheet

-If you would like to download my PerfectIt Conscious Language style sheet (version 1.2), click the image below.
-The download should begin automatically.
+If you would like to download the newest version of my PerfectIt Conscious Language style sheet, click the image below.

 Language is ever-evolving, so this sheet will be periodically updated.
 If you want to suggest changes or additions to the list, please contact me at email@example.com.
 To be notified when a new version is available, subscribe to my mailing list through the button below.